Introduction to Financial Markets Trading

 Banks play the role of brokers for other companies, like fund managers.
 New regulations limit the volume of trading that banks can do for themselves.

 These specialise in placing trades for their clients when the clients want to buy or sell in any given markets.

 The job of market makers is to get the best price possible for their clients.
 If a company decides to issue more shares, a market maker is given the job of selling them into the market to prospective investors.

 These are ordinary people or investors and they can participate in financial markets through investing in shares and other investment funds, or actively trading the markets through spread bets and CFDs.

 Advantages of Financial Markets Trading

 Trading and investing can be challenging, just like most rewarding and fulfilling career paths.
 Every career has its own unique learning curve and how successful one is at navigating this curve is down to the individual.
 Top professionals have to learn and master their skills in order to get to the very top, it does not happen overnight.
 Learning how to trade and invest takes time, discipline, the correct guidance and the right attitude.
 Most people fail in trading because they lack proper guidance and the right education at the beginner stage.
 Trading is investing in yourself and your financial future to create a path to possible financial freedom.
-If you work with us, you can learn to trade & invest if you wish whilst generating a steady monthly return on your capital.
-You do not have to suffer the unnecessary and painful losses that most new traders and investors do.

 Disclaimer – Futures, CFD, Margined Foreign Exchange trading, Warrants, Options and Spread Betting all carry a high level of risk to your capital.
 Only speculate with money you can afford to lose.
 Futures, CFD, Margined Foreign Exchange trading and Spread Betting may not be suitable for all customers, therefore ensure you fully understand the risks involved and seek independent financial advice if necessary.